-The former K155ID1 / 74141 nixie driver IC is now replaced by a modern HV5812 High Voltage Driver IC by Supertex.
+The tube cathodes are driven by a HV5812 High Voltage Driver IC by Supertex.
 With 20 outputs, it is able to drive the six Nixie Tubes in a very comfortable and low noise 3X2 multiplex.

 GPS Time Synchronisation

 A radical new clock design deserves a new and exciting GPS receiver module for those that demand the best timekeeping.
 And, with a groundbreaking price for a GPS receiver, a fully featured Nixie Clock with GPS synchronisation is now within the price range of most buyers.